NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 Fetching pre-compiled ASP with conda
 ------------------------------------

-ASP's official releases can be fetched with ``conda``, for Linux and OSX with the Intel processor.
+ASP's official releases can be downloaded with ``conda``, for Linux and OSX with the Intel processor.
 See :numref:`precompiled_binaries` for how other platforms may be handled.

 The latest conda release is version 3.3.0, published on December 30, 2022.
 See :numref:`news` for what changed since then.
 The newer functionality